qiuqiangkong/torchlibrosa/README.md

 # Pytorch implementation of librosa

 This codebase provides PyTorch implementation of some librosa functions.
 The functions can run on GPU.
 For example, users can extract log mel spectrogram on GPU.
-The numerical difference of this codebase and librosa is less than 1e-6.
+The numerical difference between this codebase and librosa is less than 1e-6.

 # Install
 ```bash